TL;DR

 Experiential education is a hands-on, informal method of training that involves teaching through real-life experience and practice.
 This approach can include job shadowing, internships, volunteering, or simply trying new tasks or projects at work.
 Experiential education emphasizes the importance of training by doing and encourages learners to reflect on their experiences to improve their skills and understanding.

-How to Settle On a Formal and Informal Learning Approach?
+How to Choose Between Formal and Informal Learning

 As stated earlier, the choice between the formal and informal learning approach comes down to the intention, objective, challenges and how any of these learning patterns facilitates the learner in developing a successful career path and to perform at their full potential.